rugieri/redux-ts/README.md

+#redux-ts
+A small NPM  api package search with redux and typescript

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).